aws-samples/lambda-refarch-fileprocessing/pipeline/README.md

 Optionally, if you are deploying from your own repository you will need to also provide:

   * GitHubRepoName: The name of the GitHub repository hosting your source code.
-By default it points to the AWSLabs repo.
+By default it points to the aws-samples repo.
   * GitHubRepoBranch: The GitHub repo branch code pipeline should watch for changes on.
 This defaults to master, but any branch can be used.
   * GitHubRepoOwner: the GitHub repository owner. e.g. aws-samples